sr99622/libonvif/README.md

 * ### Alarm Sounds

     The check box at the top of the Sounds group box will enable alarm sounds on the computer speaker when checked.
 If the Loop radio button is selected, the sound will play continuously during an alarm condition.
 Selection of the Once radio button will cause the application to play the alarm sound once per alarm condition.

+* ### Record Profile

+    The drop down box can be used to the select the camera profile that will be recorded to disk.
+The Record Profile can be different than the Display Profile shown in the application.
+This setting can be used most effectively when the application is configured to show the low resolution substream profile in the display, and use the high resolution main profile as the recording source.
+This enables the application to maintain real time display status, especially with multiple streams, while preserving high resolution accuracy in the recorded stream.
+Because the recorded stream in not decoded, but rather is piped directly from the camera to disk, the high resolution recording presents very little compute load on the host.

+* ### Record Audio

+    In many cases, the audio of the Display Profile will be disabled.
+By default, audio is disabled for camera streams.
+This is particulaly relevant when displaying multiple streams, as the audio from multiple cameras playing simultaneously may cause confusion.
+This checkbox allows the display audio to be disabled while preserving audio on the recorded stream.

 * ### Reboot